As an Amazon Associate, we may receive a commission from qualifying links (at no extra cost to you).

 Step 3) Head outside.

 Once you have all your items gathered up, head on out, and explore with your kids!
 Use your binoculars to try and spot some birds or other wildlife.
-The animals have been super active this past week right in our own backyard and we’ve done quite a bit of bird watching.
+Look at bugs through your magnifying glass!

 A few more ideas: